 All pupils in our school are aware of a number of staff whom they can talk to.
 The school is committed to ensuring that pupils are aware of behaviour towards them that is not acceptable and how they can keep themselves safe.
 We aim for all pupils to know that we have a Designated Safeguarding Lead (DSL), who is a senior member of staff with responsibility for child protection.
-Likewise pupils are informed that there is a Deputy DSL who they would talk to if the DSL was not in school, We inform pupils of whom they might talk to, both in and out of school, their right to be listened to and heard and what steps can be taken to protect them from harm.
+Likewise pupils are informed that there are Deputy DSL's who they would talk to if the DSL was not in school, We inform pupils of whom they might talk to, both in and out of school, their right to be listened to and heard and what steps can be taken to protect them from harm.

 Pupils in our school are treated with dignity and respect and their views are listened to.
-School's arrangements for consulting with and listening to pupils include access to the School Council through form representatives; regular consultation; formal representation e.g. interview panels for new staff.
+School's arrangements for consulting with and listening to pupils include access to the School Council through form representatives; regular consultation; formal representation e.g. interview panels for new staff, focus and support groups.

-We make pupils aware of these arrangements by through the pastoral form system.
+We make pupils aware of these arrangements through the pastoral form system.

 Safeguarding is a priority which is reflected in the curriculum, which is used to promote safeguarding and is tailored to local concerns.
+Safeguarding is promoted throughout the curriculum and specific issues are addressed via the RPSHE curriculum alongside a tutor programme using resources from PolEd.